microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 `new-tab [--initialPosition x,y]|[--maximized]|[--fullscreen] [--initialRows rows] [--initialCols cols] [terminal_parameters]`

 Opens a new tab with the given customizations.
-On it's _first_ invocation, also opens a new window.
+On its _first_ invocation, also opens a new window.
 Subsequent `new-tab` commands will all open new tabs in the same window.